klahnakoski/Qb/docs/Dimension Definitions.md

 Dimension Definitions
 ---------------------

-To simplify query writing, we borrow from the Business Intelligence software field and define a type hierarchy over the various fields and measures found in the cube.
+To simplify query writing, we borrow from the [Business Intelligence](http://en.wikipedia.org/wiki/Business_intelligence) field and define a type hierarchy over the various fields and measures found in the cube.
 Beyond query simplification, we also get minor ETL, a central schema definition, improved formatting, and organization.

 A dimension can consists of child edges or child partitions.
-Child edges are allowed to overlap each other's domains, and represent orthogonal ways to cut the same data.
+Child edges are allowed to overlap each others domains, and represent orthogonal ways to cut the same data.
 Child partitions divide the dimension into mutually exclusive parts.
 A well-behaved partition will cover the dimension's domain, ill-behaved partitions are "compiled" to be well-behaved so nothing is missed.

 Dimensions are similar to domain clauses in Qb queries, with additional attributes to help apply that domain over many different queries.

   - **name** - humane words to describe the child dimension
   - **field** - full path name of a field (eg ```"field":"test_build.branch"```) in the json record.
 This will be used as the value in the query's edge.
-You may also provide an array of fields (eg ```"field":["test_machine.os", "test_machine.osversion"]```) which will define a unique tuple for each domain part (see Hierarical Partitions, below).
+You may also provide an array of fields (eg ```"field":["test_machine.os", "test_machine.osversion"]```) which will define a unique tuple for each domain part (see Hierarchical Partitions, below).
   - **value** - function to convert a part object into a humane string for final presentation.  **Default:** ```function(v){return v.name;}```
   - **format** - convenience attribute instead of using the value function to convert a part to a string.
 This will look at the type of domain, and use the default formatting function for that type.
   - **type** - type of domain ("set", "time", "duration", "numeric", "count", "boolean")